gzarog/CryptoTrendNotify/README.md

 VAPID_SUBJECT=mailto:you@example.com   # optional but recommended
 ```

 `VITE_API_BASE_URL` lets the frontend know where to reach the push API.
 Update it if you deploy the push server elsewhere.
+The `VAPID_*` variables are optional for quick local testing; without them the push server will create temporary keys on boot and print them to the console.

 ## Available scripts